Parson Brownlow: Slavery and secession

 Brownlow was staunchly opposed to Southern secession.
 He argued that secessionists wanted to form a country governed by "purse-proud aristocrats" of the Southern planter class.
-Brownlow endorsed his friend, pro-Union candidate John Bell, for president in 1860, and in September of that year, interrupted a pro-Breckinridge rally in Knoxville to spar with the rally's keynote speaker, William Lowndes Yancey of Alabama.
-When South Carolina seceded following Lincoln's election in November 1860, Brownlow derided the state and its "miserable cabbage-leaf of a Palmetto flag" as being descended from British loyalists, thus giving it an affinity for the aristocratic types that would govern the proposed Southern Confederacy.
+Brownlow endorsed pro-Union candidate John Bell for president in 1860, and in September he interrupted a pro-John C. Breckinridge rally in Knoxville to spar with the rally's keynote speaker, William L. Yancey of Alabama.
+When South Carolina seceded following Lincoln's election in November 1860, Brownlow derided the state and its "miserable cabbage-leaf of a Palmetto flag" as being descended from British Loyalists, thus giving it an affinity for the aristocratic types that would govern the proposed Southern Confederacy.

-By 1861, the Knoxville Whig had 14,000 subscribers, and was considered by secessionists the root of the stubborn pro-Union sentiment in East Tennessee (the region had resoundingly rejected a referendum on secession in February of that year).
+By 1861, the Knoxville Whig had 14,000 subscribers, and was considered by secessionists the root of the stubborn pro-Union sentiment in East Tennessee (the region had resoundingly rejected a referendum on secession in February 1861).
 Knoxville's Democrats tried to counter Brownlow by installing radical secessionist J. Austin Sperry as editor of the Knoxville Register, touching off an editorial war that lasted throughout much of the year.
 Brownlow called Sperry a "scoundrel" and a "debauchee," and mocked the relatively small circulation of the Register.

-Throughout the Spring of 1861, Brownlow and his colleagues, Oliver Perry Temple, T.A.R.
+Throughout the spring of 1861, Brownlow and his colleagues, Oliver Perry Temple, T.A.R.
 Nelson, and Horace Maynard, canvassed East Tennessee, giving dozens of pro-Union speeches.

-In May and June 1861, Brownlow represented Knox County at the East Tennessee Convention, which unsuccessfully petitioned the state legislature to allow East Tennessee to form a separate, Union-aligned state.
+Brownlow represented Knox County at the East Tennessee Convention which unsuccessfully petitioned the state legislature to allow East Tennessee to form a separate, Union-aligned state.
 In the weeks following Tennessee's secession in June 1861, Brownlow used the Whig to defend Unionists accused of treasonous acts by Confederate authorities.
-By the Fall of 1861, the Whig was the last pro-Union newspaper in the South.
+By the fall of 1861, the Whig was the last pro-Union newspaper in the South.
 He was quoted as saying "We intend to fight the secessionists until hell freezes over, and then fight them on ice."

 American Civil War

 On October 24, 1861, Brownlow suspended publication of the Whig after announcing Confederate authorities were preparing to arrest him.
-On November 4, he left Knoxville and went into hiding in the Great Smoky Mountains to the south, where there was a strong pro-Union presence, and would spend several weeks staying with friends in Wears Valley and Tuckaleechee Cove.
-On November 8, pro-Union guerillas burned several railroad bridges in East Tennessee, and attacked several others.
+On November 4, he left Knoxville and went into hiding in the Great Smoky Mountains to the south, where there was a strong pro-Union presence, and spent several weeks staying with friends in Wears Valley and Tuckaleechee Cove.
+On November 8, pro-Union guerillas burned several railroad bridges in East Tennessee and attacked several others.
 Confederate leaders immediately suspected Brownlow of complicity, but he denied any involvement in the attacks.